-In the dataset register you will find links to some key datasets relevant to Indigenous justice.
+In the dataset register (below) you will find links to some key datasets relevant to Indigenous justice.

 The major sources of data in crime and justice research are administrative data and surveys.
 Administrative data are produced as a byproduct of government administrative processes.
 Administrative data usually contain minimum client and service information.
 These data can be used for example, to examine case flow through the criminal justice system.
 As the collection is designed for administrative purposes, the data are not designed to answer research questions such as the precursors to involvement in crime or the risk factors involved.
 In contrast to administrative data, surveys are designed to answer specific research questions.